suzhenye/polykube/README.md

 These commands will run the service containers with the ports as described below (the Docker column).

 ### `make dev-{servicename}`

+(This section currently does not match the real state of the code...)

 They modify `docker run` command with the standard service containers (same ports as with `make run-{servicename}`) to map in the source for the service and then execute commands to ensure that the dev code is being served from the container.
 This allows you to edit the source code on your host machine, and then rebuild and run it immediately in the container.

 ```